omahs/imx-docs/docs/main/tutorials/nft-checkout-primary-with-moonpay.md

 A partner should contact Moonpay and sign a contract with them before registering for this feature on mainnet
 :::

-A partner should implement two endpoints for the mint by fiat feature.
+A partner should implement two endpoints for the NFT Checkout Primary feature.

 ## Endpoint 1: Get asset info